🎉Grand Opening: June 2026

 Should I put a knocked-out tooth in water?

 Storing a knocked-out tooth in water is not recommended.
 While it may seem logical to keep the tooth moist in water, ordinary tap water has a different salt concentration compared to the body's cells.
-This can cause the delicate periodontal ligament cells on the root surface to swell and become damaged.
+This can cause the delicate periodontal ligament cells on the root surface to swell and become damaged, reducing the chances of successful replantation.
 Milk is the preferred storage medium because its chemical properties are more compatible with cell survival.
+If milk is not available, placing the tooth inside the cheek to keep it bathed in saliva is a suitable alternative.

 What if I cannot find the knocked-out tooth?